+Cannabis shake is a term used to describe the leftovers from a batch of cannabis.
+When you put cannabis buds in a bag or jar and regularly handle them, little bits of that flower will fall to the bottom of the container.
 When you take all of the full-sized buds out of the container, you usually have some shake left over.
-This pile of cannabis bits can’t be sold the same way as whole buds can, so dispensaries often repurpose cannabis shake by selling it at a drastically reduced price than that of cannabis flower.
+This pile of cannabis bits can’t be sold the same way as whole buds, so dispensaries often repurpose cannabis shake by selling it at a drastically reduced price than that of whole cannabis flower.

-You may even find some with super-high potency if a lot of kief has fallen off of the buds into the shake.
-In other cases, it may be that the quality is terrible and seems to mostly be stems and little leaves—a mix that will leave a burning feeling in your throat if you try to smoke it—and probably won’t provide enough of the medicine you need.
+It can also vary in terms of quality.
+In the best case scenario, you may find shake that’s just broken pieces of cured, top-shelf indoor cannabis, with high potency and a smooth smoke.
+You may even find some with super-high potency if a lot of kief (the sticky resin that coats cannabis buds) has fallen off into the shake.
+In other cases, the quality may be terrible, with a mix of mostly stems and little leaves; this mix that will leave a burning feeling in your throat if you try to smoke it and probably won’t provide enough of the properties you need.

-3 Ways to Use Shake
+Three Ways to Use Cannabis Shake

 There’s a big quality difference in shake.
 Still, whether you have top-quality shake or a bag of sticks and leaves, you can find ways to use this cannabis product.

 Here are three popular ways to use up shake:

 - Edibles and tinctures: Using shake in homemade edibles and tinctures is probably the most popular way to use it.
 This makes sense, because cannabis quality isn’t the most important factor when it comes to marijuana edibles or tinctures.
 You can pull cannabinoids from just about any form of cannabis.
 So for edibles, prioritizing quality in the ingredients you’re combining with the shake—like butter, honey, glycerin or high-quality oil—is more important.